Accessibility

 Example (Best):

 Screen readers are capable of navigating data tables that are marked up using the proper accessibility attributes and tags.
-These include:
+The relevant constructs are:

 Example: